toddsifleet/retrypy/readme.md

       args: Positional args to be passed to func
       kwargs: keywords args to be passed to func
       exceptions: an array of Exception types you want to retry on.
-      check_for_retry: A function that excepts Exception and Count and returns true if the function should be retried.
+      check: A function that excepts Exception and Count and returns true if the function should be retried.
       times: number of times to retry
       wait: number of seconds to wait between tries